Introduction to At-Home Workout Exercises

 Fat-Burning & Metabolic Conditioning at Home

 Best exercises for fat loss often include high-intensity moves.
 Jump squats, mountain climbers, and burpees burn more calories in less time.
-These fat-burning exercises raise your heart rate and help you stay lean.
-This method is called MetCon or metabolic conditioning.
+These fat-burning exercises get your heart fit.
+This method is called MetCon, or metabolic conditioning.
 It combines cardio with strength to burn fat faster.
 You can mix high and low intensity.
-That’s how to build fitness level progression in your plan.
+This is how you progress your fitness level throughout your plan.

 Here’s an example of a mini MetCon circuit: